Physics-Informed Detection of Friction Anomalies in Satellite Reaction Wheels: RWA Modeling

-where \eqref{eq:model_friction} corresponds to the classical dry and viscous friction with additive Gaussian noise $v$.
-The dry and viscous friction coefficients $f_k^\mathrm{d}$ and $f^\mathrm{v}$, respectively, are at the basis of any friction model \cite{armstrong-helouvry_control_1991}, but note here that the dry coefficient is not constant and can change with time.
+where \eqref{eq:model_friction} corresponds to a classical dry and viscous friction model with additive Gaussian noise $v$ \cite{armstrong-helouvry_control_1991}.
+The dry and viscous friction coefficients are denoted $f_k^\mathrm{d}$ and $f^\mathrm{v}$, respectively, where the dry coefficient can change with time.

 Each component of \eqref{eq:model_friction} models a different friction factor.
 Starting from the end, the Gaussian noise $v$ has three sources: randomness in the motion of the bearing and the contact inside it, sensor noise, and inaccuracies in the friction torque estimation.
-Among all possible noise models available, the Gaussian one was chosen for its theoretical properties and its popularity in the literature \cite{gustafsson_slip-based_1997, carrara_estimating_2013, hacker_reaction_nodate}.
+Among all possible noise models available, the Gaussian one was chosen for its theoretical properties and its popularity in the literature \cite{gustafsson_slip-based_1997, carrara_estimating_2013, hacker_reaction_nodate}, as well as for its good fit with the observed data.

 The viscous friction, on the other hand, is produced by the lubricant inside the bearing \cite{lee_-flight_2015}.
 This parameter is known to be affected by the temperature and the pressure of the lubricant, as well as its age \cite{seeton_viscositytemperature_2006}.
-However, these variations take place in longer time intervals than we analyze; therefore, we can assume this coefficient to be constant during the periods of time analyzed with the algorithm.
-Note that, although constant, this coefficient can still be affected by an anomaly that increases its value.
+However, these variations take place over longer time intervals than we analyze; so we can assume this coefficient to be constant for our algorithm.
+Note that, although constant, this coefficient can still be affected by an anomaly that increases its value permanently.

-Finally, the dry friction models the contact between solid surfaces.
-In the bearings of an RWA, this contact occurs between the the inner and outer races of the bearing and the balls, and between the balls themselves \cite{longato_microvibration_2023}.
-The contact surface at every instant is not necessarily constant, which can lead to changes in the dry friction coefficient.
-To represent these changes, we first define in \eqref{eq:model_dry-friction} the dry friction coefficient as the sum of several terms, the first of which is the constant baseline dry friction $f^{\bar{d}}$ that remains constant at all times.